 Infant’s skulls are softer than older children.
 A softer skull is a normal part of growth and development, but can make the skull more vulnerable in the first few months after birth.
 Pressure on a softer skull can cause a change in the shape of the head.
 The pressure is most often caused by long periods of time with the head resting in the same position.
 Since young infants have little control over head movement they are more likely to spend long periods of time in the position they are placed in.

 Older infants are less vulnerable to these changes because their skulls become harder and they are better able to control their head movements.

-Factors that may increase your baby’s risk of flat head syndrome include:
+Factors that may increase your baby’s chances of flat head syndrome include:

 Babies with flat head syndrome have a flattened spot on one area of the head.
-Plagiocephaly and brachycephaly may also result in distortions of the face on the opposite side.
+Flattening on the back of the head may also result in distortions of the face on the opposite side.

 Talk with your baby’s doctor about the best treatment plan for your baby.
 Options include: